cockroachdb/docs/demo-scalability.md

 ## Step 6.
 Watch data rebalance across all 5 nodes

-Back in the Admin UI, on the **Nodes** tab, you'll now see 5 nodes listed.
+Back in the Admin UI, you'll now see 5 nodes listed.
 At first, the bytes and replica count will be lower for nodes 4 and 5.
 Very soon, however, you'll see those metrics even out across all nodes, indicating that data has been automatically rebalanced to utilize the additional capacity of the new nodes.

 <img src="images/scalability2.png" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />